kwkraus/HOW-Sessions/sessions/selenium/docs/2-Building Framework.md

 In this version of the Page Object pattern, every Page Object will contain two methods:

-- Goto()
+- **Goto()**
   - Used to navigate to a routable endpoint for the page
-- IsAt
+- **IsAt**
   - Property used to identify whether or not the target page was successfully loaded.
 Usually an indicator on the rendered page.

+Discussion Points:

-For the HomePage class, the routable endpoint will be the root of the web application.
+- For the HomePage class, the routable endpoint will be the root of the web application.
 Here we will navigate to the BaseUrl defined in the `Driver` class.

-To identify that we are at the HomePage and that it has rendered successfully, we will check for the word "Welcome" located within a H1 tag.
+- To identify that we are at the HomePage and that it has rendered successfully, we will check for the word "Welcome" located within a H1 tag.

+- All methods are marked `static` for a reason.
+When composing a test, using static methods makes the composition and readability much more easy.

 Here is what the HomePage Page Object should look like.